alexeysas/sdc-mpc/README.md

 v - speed

-Following eequazions determine state transition for the simple kinematic model:
+Following equations determine state transition for the simple kinematic model:

 ![alt text][image1]

-Where addtional parameters are:
+Where additional parameters are:

-L_f -  measures the distance between the front of the vehicle and its center of gravity.
+Lf -  measures the distance between the front of the vehicle and its center of gravity.
 The larger the vehicle, the slower the turn rate.

-a_t -
+a - acceleration input

-Also
+δ - steering angle input

+[δ,a] are model actuators or control inputs

+So, the goal of the MPC is to optimize actuators of kinematic model to follow desired trajectory.

+## Polynomial Fitting and MPC Preprocessing

+Assumed we have planned path provided (desired trajectory).
+For this project we get this information from Unity simulator.
+The next step is to fit polynomial which approximate desired trajectory and send it to the control block.

+Also, we are getting trajectory in the global coordinates, however it is beneficial to convert trajectory to the vehicle coordinates (where vehicle coordinates are (0,0) and orientation along X axes - ψ = 0).
+This simplifies error equzions to the simple equazions below:

+![alt text][image2]

 ## Paramertes Tuning

-## Polynomial Fitting and MPC Preprocessing

 ## Latency